 Drakensberg Hiking Trails

-This area incorporates portions of the natal Drakensberg and the Maluti Mountains and is dominated by the Amphitheatre, Sentinel, Eastern Buttress, Malutis round to Babagibona.
+This area incorporates portions of the natal Drakensberg and the Maluti Mountains and is dominated by the Amphitheatre, Sentinel, Eastern Buttress, and the Malutis.

-The main rivers are the Tugela, the Namahadi, the Mesti Matsho and the Mahai, which have numerous tributaries and to name but a few: The Vemvaan River & The Gudu River.
+The main rivers are the Tugela, the Namahadi, the Mesti Matsho and the Mahai, which have numerous tributaries including Vemvaan River & The Gudu River.
 All of these streams have many beautiful pools and waterfalls.

 The difference between summer and winter walking is “chalk and cheese”.
 In summer, dehydration and the heat can be dangerous, whilst in winter the cold and avoiding being “caught out” are the big hazards.
 Summer storms can also drop the temperature to below freezing, so ALWAYS carry anoraks.
 The time taken along the same path in summer is usually 20 to 25% longer than in winter.
 This is especially apparent when carrying a large “pack”; so when calculating the time with a pack, add a further 25%.
 The times quoted in the descriptions are all for cool weather.